erykwho/python-testing-by-examples/README.md

         self.assertEqual(expected, actual)

 ````
-OMG, this mock is fucking weird, right?

-**Yes and no.**
+OMG..
+What did happened here?

+Did you see this `patch()`?
+WTF?
+Could you understand what he is doing?
+Does it make **sense**?
+Did you like it?
+Did you love it?

+No matter if you like it or not, testing is essential.
+And tests generally involves mocking methods.

-* Yes if you don't fucking know how to test with python.
+So if you make programs with Python and you don't know how to test your code, i recommend to you to start learning.

-* Yes if you disagree with me on how to mock `weirdo()`
-* No if you love me.
+**It's necessary.**

 ## How can I learn testing?

 Come here.
 Come closer.

-I'll teach you how.
+**[I'll teach you how.][summary]**

 ![gif-come-here]